ahupowerdns/corona-science/corona-science.md

 It may also be that COVID-19 depends to a far larger extent on 'super spreading events' and simply not doing very large gatherings is all you need to keep things under control.
 Who knows.

+Or perhaps extreme contact tracing for each remaining event is enough to keep things under wraps once the explosive phase is over.

 Could it be that masks do help if worn by all people that might be infected?